This post may contain affiliate links and ads. Read our disclosure policy here.

 It only takes a few hours on your first day in Disney World to learn how delicate the balance can be between happy visitors and cranky ones.
 There are so many factors at play.
 The weather in Florida, especially during summer months, can be scorching hot with very high humidity.
 It’s the kind of weather that seems to just suck the energy right out of your body!
 Random thunderstorms and downpours happen frequently and many times occur without warning.
 Despite Disney’s intricate transportation system, there really is no quick way to get anywhere.

-How to Avoid Cranky Kids (and Adults) in Disney
+How to Avoid Cranky Kids in Disney (adults as well!)

 We have logged a whole bunch of Disney World trips with kids ranging from infant (5 months old) to 9 years old.
 We have definitely learned some helpful pointers when it comes to avoiding impending meltdowns.